Neo-Assyrian Empire: Sargon II and Sennacherib

-Sennacherib was thus faced with numerous enemies almost immediately upon his accession and it took years to defeat them all.
-In 704 BC, he sent the Assyrian army, led by officials rather than the king himself, to Anatolia to avenge Sargon's death and towards the end of the same year, he began warring against Marduk-apla-iddina in the south.
+Sennacherib was thus faced with numerous enemies almost immediately upon his accession, and it took years to defeat them all.
+In 704 BC he sent the Assyrian army, led by officials, to Anatolia to avenge Sargon's death.
+Sennacherib began warring against Marduk-apla-iddina.
 After fighting against Babylonia for nearly two years, Sennacherib succeeded in recapturing Babylonia, though Marduk-apla-iddina fled to Elam once again, and Bel-ibni, a Babylonian noble who had been raised at the Assyrian court, was installed as vassal king of Babylon.

-In 701 BC, Sennacherib undertook the most famous campaign of his reign, invading the Levant to force the states there to pay tribute again.
-This conflict is the first Assyrian war to be recorded in great detail not only in Assyrian inscriptions but also in classical sources and in the Hebrew Bible.
-The Assyrian account diverges somewhat from the Biblical one; whereas the Assyrian inscriptions describes the campaign as a resounding success, in which tribute was regained, some states were annexed outright and Sennacherib even managed to stop Egyptian ambitions in the region, the Bible describes Sennacherib suffering a crushing defeat outside Jerusalem.
+In 701 BC Sennacherib undertook the most famous campaign of his reign, invading the Levant to force the states there to pay tribute again.
+This conflict is the first Assyrian war to be recorded in great detail sources other than Assyrian inscriptions including the Hebrew Bible.
+The Assyrian account diverges somewhat from the Biblical one; whereas the Assyrian inscriptions describe the campaign as a resounding success, in which tribute was regained, some states were annexed outright and Sennacherib even managed to stop Egyptian ambitions in the region, the Bible describes Sennacherib suffering a crushing defeat outside Jerusalem.
 Since Hezekiah, the king of Judah (who ruled Jerusalem), paid a heavy tribute to Sennacherib after the campaign, modern scholars consider it more likely that the Biblical account, motivated by theological concerns, is highly distorted and that Sennacherib succeeded in his goals of the campaign and re-imposed Assyrian authority in the region.
-However, the biblical account does include the fact the Hezekiah paid a very large tribute to Sennacherib; it was only the siege and the attempt to entirely absorb Judah that was reported as ending in failure, according to 2 Chronicles 32.